jupyterhub/gh-scoped-creds/README.md

 The hosted service must have `github-app-user-auth` installed.

 1. Open a terminal, and type `github-app-user-auth`.

+   If you're on a non-containerized system (like a HPC), you must also specify the path to put the credentials files in explicitly with `--git-credentials-path`.
+The same path must be used in the `gitconfig` configuration mentioned earlier.

 2. It should give you a link to go to, and a code to input into the web page when that link is opened.
 Open the link, enter the code there.
 3. Grant access to the device in the web page, and you're done!